jbossorg/nx3-maven-central-deploy/README.md

 - tag artifacts, where errors were found making them not suitable for publishing
 - report validation errors in customizable text file format
 - integrate validation reporting with Jira
+- push released artifacts into Maven Central

 ## In Development
-- push released artifacts into Maven Central
+- improve filtering possibilities for the deployed content

 ## Coming Soon
 - combine your validation with nx3-maven-central-deploy pre-prepared tests by adding simple custom modules